mpc-csis/csis10a-lab-09/DrawFlags.md

 ```

 We will find it convenient to use a Rectangle to keep the information about the frame (outline) of the flag.
-You can create the frame using the statement   `Rectangle frame = new Rectangle(80, 50, 200, 130); `To draw the outline of the frame, use the `g.drawRect` command and feed it the values in your `frame `rectangle.
+You can create the frame using the statement   `Rectangle frame = new Rectangle(80, 50, 200, 130); `To draw the outline of the frame, use the `g.strokeRect` command and feed it the values in your `frame `rectangle.
 In other words, `g.strokeRect(frame.getX(), frame.getY(), frame.getWidth(), frame.getHeight());` When you have this working, your graphics window should look something like
 this:

 ![Japan](src/site/assets/images/japan2.jpg)\